awsdocs/amazon-workdocs-dev-guide/doc_source/wd-iam-grantdev.md

-# Grant permission to a developer to assume an IAM role given by a Amazon WorkDocs customer<a name="wd-iam-grantdev"></a>
+# Granting users permission to assume an IAM role<a name="wd-iam-grantdev"></a>

-If you are a developer with an administrative AWS account, you can grant a user permission to switch to a role by creating a new policy and attaching it to the user\.
+A developer with an administrative AWS account can allow a user to assume an IAM role\.
+To do that, you create a new policy and attach it to that user\.

-A policy that grants a user permission to assume a role must include a statement with the `Allow` effect on the `sts:AssumeRole` action and the Amazon Resource Name \(ARN\) of the role in a `Resource` element, as shown in the following example\.
-Users that get the policy \(either through group membership or directly attached\) are allowed to switch to the specified role\.
+The policy must include a statement with the `Allow` effect on the `sts:AssumeRole` action, plus the Amazon Resource Name \(ARN\) of the role in a `Resource` element, as shown in the following example\.
+Users that get the policy, either through group membership or direct attachment, can switch to the specified role\.

 ```
 {